MOZUR RESEARCH GROUP

 The Mozur Research Group is hiring!

-Prospective graduate students interested the Metalurgical and Materials Engineering or Materials Science Programs are encouraged to reach out to Eve directly through email.
+Prospective graduate students interested the Metallurgical and Materials Engineering or Materials Science Programs are encouraged to reach out to Eve directly through email.
+The deadline to apply to these programs is generally in mid December.

 Undergraduate students who are enthusiastic about materials research are encouraged to reach out to Eve through email or by stopping by Hill Hall 356.
 No research experience necessary, although preference will be given to students who have taken or are currently taking MTGN211.
 Structure of Materials.